 For business upstarts, this networking website still draws heavy traffic

 Although younger social media mavens may declare Facebook is going the way of the dinosaur, there seems to be a great deal of swagger in that gargantuan best of a networking website.
-Even with competitors like Instagram are slowly creeping up the popularity scale, Facebook is still one of the top websites in the world, eclipsed only by search engine giant Google and video site YouTube.
+Yes, the likes of Instagram are slowly creeping up the popularity scale.
+However, Facebook is still one of the top websites in the world, eclipsed only by Google and YouTube.

 By the numbers

 At last count, some 80 billion businesses have pages on Facebook and the numbers are still increasing by nearly 25 percent annually.
 As far as traffic is concerned, some 2.23 billion user log onto Facebook annually.
 Mobile phone users have also put Facebook on top, having downloaded from the social media site more often than any other website.

 But it doesn’t stop at visits or downloads.
 Commercially, Facebook is fast becoming the preferred choice of promotion, marketing and advertising, with more than three-quarters of the American public coming across a product or service on the site they want to purchase.
 Because of that incentive, Facebook enjoys the status of being the top platform for B2B and B2C interaction.